pedenys/pedenys.github.io/src/blog/set-git-language.md

 excerpt: Set git language globally or using alias
 ---

-To set language used by git, update your bash config file :
+To set language used by git, update bash config file :

 ```bash
 alias git='LANG=en_GB git'